-3.1 Board Structure: This comprises assessment of board on various criteria including overall size, presence of independent members, association of board members with the entity, overall skill mix and structure of committees of the board.
+- 3.1 Board Structure: This comprises assessment of board on various criteria including overall size, presence of independent members, association of board members with the entity, overall skill mix and structure of committees of the board.
 Size of the board may vary as per the scope and complexity of the business operations of the entity.
 As too small board is not considered good, similarly reaching on a decision in an effective and efficient manner may not be possible in case of a larger board.
 A healthy composition of board includes the presence of independent / non-executive members having limited relationship with the sponsoring group of the entity.
 Meanwhile, same individual holding chairman and CEO positions is considered weak governance practice.
+Thus these should be separate persons.
 The chairman is expected to have a non-executive role.
 Assessment of board as a whole Compliance of code of corporate governance is also examined.
 Here PACRA also examines the independence of management from major shareholders.
 Lastly, PACRA evaluates number of board committees, their structure, and how these committees are providing support to the BoD.
-The board with higher total number of members should have higher number of committees in place to achieve efficiency in performing role of the board.

-3.2 Members' Profile: PACRA collects information regarding profile and experience of each board member.
+The board with higher total number of members should have higher number of committees in place to achieve efficiency in performing role of the board. - 3.2 Members' Profile: PACRA collects information regarding profile and experience of each board member.
 This helps in forming an opinion about the quality of overall board.
 Moreover, diversification in terms of knowledge background and experience is considered positive.
 However, a fair number of board members should have related experience.

-3.3 Board Effectiveness: PACRA considers the role of the board is to work with management in steering the entity to its performance objectives and to provide critical and impartial oversight of management performance.
+Here, director's trainings conducted by the entity are considered good.
+This is expected to equip the board members in fulfilling their role in an effective manner. - 3.3 Board Effectiveness: PACRA considers the role of the board is to work with management in steering the entity to its performance objectives and to provide critical and impartial oversight of management performance.
 Board members' attendance and participation in meetings is considered a measure to assess the effectiveness.
 Moreover, PACRA analyses the type and extent of information shared with the board members, and quality of discussions taking place at board and committee level.
-Effective oversight requires frequent sharing and detailed information covering various aspects of business and market development.
-Meanwhile, PACRA also review the number of board meeting held during the year as number of board meetings should be justified with the number of issues/matters arising.

-3.4 Financial Transparency: Quality of governance framework is also assessed by the procedures designed by the board to ensure transparent disclosures of financial information.
+Effective oversight requires frequent sharing and detailed information than required by statue.
+Meanwhile, PACRA also review the number of board meeting held during the year as number of board meetings should be justified with the number of issues/matters arising. - 3.4 Financial Transparency: Quality of governance framework is also assessed by the procedures designed by the board to ensure transparent disclosures of financial information.
 The board may establish controls to ensure transparency through strengthening the role of audit committee, the quality of internal audit function, and effectiveness of external audit.

-Information R lequired

-4 Profile of BoD members
+- Profile of BoD members

-• Details of committees including TORs
+- Details of committees including TORs

-• Minutes of the board meetings
+- Minutes of the board meetings

-• Information packs for the boards (MIS)
+- Information packs for the boards (MIS)

-Auditor details
+- Auditor details